 \subsubsection{Space heating}

 In general, thermal dynamics are highly nonlinear processes.
-However, when room temperature in buildings is actively controlled within a limited range, the dynamics of each zone can be approximated with an affine model to use in closed-loop control.
-Experimental studies also show that high-order models tend to perform worse than low-order models \cite{antoon2020model}, as unobserved states such as wall temperature have to be estimated in real-time control.
-The current study considers each room $i \in \mathcal{I}$ as one zone, and indoor temperature is given by:
+However, when the room temperature in buildings is actively controlled within a limited range, the dynamics of each zone can be approximated with an affine model for closed-loop control.
+Preliminary experimental studies also show that high-order models tend to perform worse than low-order models \cite{antoon2020model}.
+The current study considers each room $i \in \mathcal{I}$ as one zone, with the indoor temperature is given by:

 where $T^\text{sh}_{i,t}$ is the room temperature, $\phi^\text{sh}_{i,t}$ is the thermal power input, $\hat{T}^\text{amb}_{t}$, $\hat{\phi}^\text{irrd}_{t}$ are the ambient temperature and the solar irradiance forecast respectively, $\mathcal{H}$ is the time horizon, $i$ is the room index and $\mathcal{I}$ is the set of rooms.
 Since only weather forecast is available in real-time control, $\hat{T}^\text{amb}_{t}$ and $\hat{\phi}^\text{irrd}_{t}$ are used directly.
-In addition, we consider continuous thermal power to the rooms and the equivalent thermal power output can be obtained by modulating an \ac{HP} operating on ON/OFF mode with a pulse width modulation strategy.
+In addition, we consider continuous thermal power to the rooms and the equivalent thermal power output can be obtained by modulating an \ac{HP} operating in an ON/OFF mode with a pulse width modulation strategy.
 The corresponding electrical power consumption of the \ac{HP} is given by:

 where COP$^\text{m}$ denotes the COP of the \ac{HP} for \ac{SH}.
 The corresponding constraints are given by:

 where $T_{i,t}^{\text{sh,max}}$ and $T_{i,t}^{\text{sh,min}}$ are the predefined time-varying upper and lower indoor temperature limits respectively, $\epsilon_{i,t}^{\text{sh-}}$ and $\epsilon_{i,t}^{\text{sh+}}$ are the slack variables introducing soft constraints to ensure feasible solutions, and $P^{\text{sh,max}}$ is the electrical power capacity of the \ac{HP}.